openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 #### Install the Controller

-Let's create a Helm release named "miniziti-controller" for the OpenZiti Controller.
+Let's create a Helm release named "miniziti-controller" for the controller.
 This will also install sub-charts `cert-manager` and `trust-manager` in the same Kubernetes namespace "ziti-controller."

 1. Install the Controller chart